caterinasworld/webdev-exercises/setup.md

 upstream	https://github.com/caterinasworld/webdev-exercises.git (push)
 ```

+3. Navigate to your account on GitHub and create a __private repo__.
+4. Add collaborator(s).
-3. Create a __private repo__, add collaborators, then add the repo as a remote.
+5. Add the GitHub repo that you created as a remote.

 ```console
 $ git remote add origin https://github.com/student/private-repo-hw.git